anothernode/exocortex-jekyll/the-good-stuff.md

 - [Boost Your Coding Fu With Visual Studio Code and Vim](https://dev.to/vintharas/boost-your-coding-fu-with-visual-studio-code-and-vimboost-your-coding-fu-with-visual-studio-code-and-vim-502h)

-  Great introduction the VS Code Vim plugin also explaining fundamental Vim concepts
+  Great introduction to the VS Code Vim plugin also explaining fundamental Vim concepts